Accountable Plans for Reimbursing Employees

 - The employee must adequately account to the employer for these expenses within a reasonable time.
 You must require employees to provide you with detailed information on these expenses, including date, time, place, amount, and business purpose for the expense.

-If all three of these requirements are not met, the plan is determined by the IRS not to be accountable, and any expenses reimbursed to the employee by your business are taxable to the employee.
+If all three of these requirements are not met, the plan is determined by the IRS not to be accountable.

 Excess reimbursement is reimbursement greater than allowable amounts.
 If the employee doesn't return excess reimbursements within a reasonable period of time, these excess amounts are taxable to the employee.
 The most common circumstance would be a case in which you give an employee an advance before she leaves for a trip, and her expenses during the trip are less than the amount advanced.